Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Relationship to Prior Arts

 \section{Relationship to Prior Arts}

 In this section, we discuss the relationship between our results and prior works on the empirical and theoretical study of deep networks.

 \paragraph{Hierarchical feature learning in deep networks.} Deep networks, organized in hierarchical layers, can perform effective and automatic feature learning \citep{allen2023backward}, where the layers learn useful representations of the data.
 To better understand hierarchical feature learning, plenty of studies have been conducted to investigate the structures of features learned at intermediate layers.
 One line of these works is to investigate the neural collapse (NC) properties at intermediate layers.
-For example, \cite{tirer2022extended} extended the study of neural collapse to three-layer nonlinear networks with the MSE loss, showing that the features of each layer exhibit neural collapse. \cite{dang2023neural} generalized the study of neural collapse for DLNs with imbalanced training data, and they draw a similar conclusion as \cite{tirer2022extended} that the features of each layer are collapsed.
-However, these results are based on the unconstrained feature model and thus cannot capture the input-output relationship of the neural networks.
+For example, \cite{tirer2022extended} extended the study of neural collapse to three-layer nonlinear networks with the MSE loss, showing that the features of each layer exhibit neural collapse. \cite{dang2023neural} generalized the study of neural collapse for DLNs with imbalanced training data, and they drew a similar conclusion to \cite{tirer2022extended} that the features of each layer are collapsed.
+However, these results are based on the unconstrained features model and thus cannot capture the input-output relationship of the network.
 Moreover, the conclusion they draw on the collapse of intermediate features is far from what we observe in practice.
-Indeed, it is observed on both linear and nonlinear networks in \Cref{fig:progressive NC} that the intermediate features are progressively compressed across layers rather than exactly collapsing to their means for each layer.
-In comparison, under the assumption that the input $\bm X$ is nearly orthogonal in \Cref{AS:1}, our result characterizes the progressive compression and discrimination phenomenon to capture the training phenomena on practical networks as demonstrated in \Cref{fig:progressive NC}.
+Indeed, it is seen for both linear and nonlinear networks in \Cref{fig:progressive NC} that the intermediate features are progressively compressed across layers rather than exactly collapsing to their means for each layer.
+In comparison, under the assumption that the input $\bm X$ is nearly orthogonal in Assumption~\ref{AS:1}, our result characterizes the progressive compression and discrimination phenomenon to capture the training phenomena on practical networks as demonstrated in \Cref{fig:progressive NC}.